publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch4B/m__us_usc_t29_s49l–2.md

         (1) __In general__

+            (A) __Structure__

-            The employment statistics system described in subsection (a) of this section shall be planned, administered, overseen, and evaluated through a cooperative governance structure involving the Federal Government and States.
+                The workforce and labor market information system described in subsection (a) shall be evaluated and improved by the Secretary, in consultation with the Workforce Information Advisory Council established in subsection (d).

+            (B) __Grants and responsibilities__

+                (i) __In general__

+                    The Secretary shall carry out the provisions of this section in a timely manner, through grants to or agreements with States.

+                (ii) __Distribution of funds__

+                    Using amounts appropriated under subsection (g), the Secretary shall provide funds through those grants and agreements.
+In distributing the funds (relating to workforce and labor market information funding) for fiscal years 2015 through 2020, the Secretary shall continue to distribute the funds to States in the manner in which the Secretary distributed funds to the States under this section for fiscal years 2004 through 2008.

         (2) __Duties__

-        The Secretary, with respect to data collection, analysis, and dissemination of labor employment statistics for the system, shall carry out the following duties:
+        The Secretary, with respect to data collection, analysis, and dissemination of workforce and labor market information for the system, shall carry out the following duties:

-            (A) Assign responsibilities within the Department of Labor for elements of the employment statistics system described in subsection (a) of this section to ensure that all statistical and administrative data collected is consistent with appropriate Bureau of Labor Statistics standards and definitions.
+            (A) Assign responsibilities within the Department of Labor for elements of the workforce and labor market information system described in subsection (a) to ensure that the statistical and administrative data collected is consistent with appropriate Bureau of Labor Statistics standards and definitions, and that the information is accessible and understandable to users of such data.

-            (B) Actively seek the cooperation of other Federal agencies to establish and maintain mechanisms for ensuring complementarity and nonduplication in the development and operation of statistical and administrative data collection activities.
+            (B) Actively seek the cooperation of heads of other Federal agencies to establish and maintain mechanisms for ensuring complementarity and nonduplication in the development and operation of statistical and administrative data collection activities.

+            (C) Solicit, receive, and evaluate the recommendations from the Workforce Information Advisory Council established in subsection (d) concerning the evaluation and improvement of the workforce and labor market information system described in subsection (a) and respond in writing to the Council regarding the recommendations.

-            (C) Eliminate gaps and duplication in statistical undertakings, with the systemization of wage surveys as an early priority.
+            (D) Eliminate gaps and duplication in statistical undertakings.

-            (D) In collaboration with the Bureau of Labor Statistics and States, develop and maintain the elements of the employment statistics system described in subsection (a) of this section, including the development of consistent procedures and definitions for use by the States in collecting the data and information described in subparagraphs (A) and (B) of subsection (a)(1) of this section.
+            (E) Through the Bureau of Labor Statistics and the Employment and Training Administration, and in collaboration with States, develop and maintain the elements of the workforce and labor market information system described in subsection (a), including the development of consistent procedures and definitions for use by the States in collecting the data and information described in subparagraphs (A) and (B) of subsection (a)(1).

-            (E)
+            (F)

              Establish procedures for the system to ensure that—

-                (i) such data and information are timely;
+                (i) such data and information are timely; and

-                (ii) paperwork and reporting for the system are reduced to a minimum; and
+                (ii) paperwork and reporting for the system are reduced to a minimum.

-                (iii) States and localities are fully involved in the development and continuous improvement of the system at all levels, including ensuring the provision, to such States and localities, of budget information necessary for carrying out their responsibilities under subsection (e) of this section.

-    (c) __Annual plan__
+    (c) __Two-year plan__

-    The Secretary, working through the Bureau of Labor Statistics, and in cooperation with the States, and with the assistance of other appropriate Federal agencies, shall prepare an annual plan which shall be the mechanism for achieving cooperative management of the nationwide employment statistics system described in subsection (a) of this section and the statewide employment statistics systems that comprise the nationwide system.
-The plan shall—
+    The Secretary, acting through the Commissioner of Labor Statistics and the Assistant Secretary for Employment and Training, and in consultation with the Workforce Information Advisory Council described in subsection (d) and heads of other appropriate Federal agencies, shall prepare a 2-year plan for the workforce and labor market information system.
+The plan shall be developed and implemented in a manner that takes into account the activities described in State plans submitted by States under section 3112 or 3113 of this title and shall be submitted to the Committee on Education and the Workforce of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate.
+The plan shall include—

+        (1) a description of how the Secretary will work with the States to manage the nationwide workforce and labor market information system described in subsection (a) and the statewide workforce and labor market information systems that comprise the nationwide system;

-        (1) describe the steps the Secretary has taken in the preceding year and will take in the following 5 years to carry out the duties described in subsection (b)(2) of this section;
+        (2) a description of the steps to be taken in the following 2 years to carry out the duties described in subsection (b)(2);

-        (2) include a report on the results of an annual consumer satisfaction review concerning the performance of the system, including the performance of the system in addressing the needs of Congress, States, localities, employers, jobseekers, and other consumers;

-        (3) evaluate the performance of the system and recommend needed improvements, taking into consideration the results of the consumer satisfaction review, with particular attention to the improvements needed at the State and local levels;
+        (3) an evaluation of the performance of the system, with particular attention to the improvements needed at the State and local levels;

-        (4) justify the budget request for annual appropriations by describing priorities for the fiscal year succeeding the fiscal year in which the plan is developed and priorities for the 5 subsequent fiscal years for the system;

-        (5) describe current (as of the date of the submission of the plan) spending and spending needs to carry out activities under this section, including the costs to States and localities of meeting the requirements of subsection (e)(2) of this section; and

-        (6) describe the involvement of States in the development of the plan, through formal consultations conducted by the Secretary in cooperation with representatives of the Governors of every State, and with representatives of local workforce investment boards, pursuant to a process established by the Secretary in cooperation with the States.
+        (4) a description of the involvement of States in the development of the plan, through consultation by the Secretary with the Workforce Information Advisory Council in accordance with subsection (d); and

-    (d) __Coordination with the States__

-    The Secretary, working through the Bureau of Labor Statistics, and in cooperation with the States, shall—

-        (1) develop the annual plan described in subsection (c) of this section and address other employment statistics issues by holding formal consultations, at least once each quarter (beginning with the calendar quarter in which the Workforce Investment Act of 1998 is enacted) on the products and administration of the nationwide employment statistics system; and
+        (5) a description of the written recommendations received from the Workforce Information Advisory Council established under subsection (d), and the extent to which those recommendations were incorporated into the plan.

+    (d) __Workforce Information Advisory Council__

+        (1) __In general__

+            The Secretary, through the Commissioner of Labor Statistics and the Assistant Secretary for Employment and Training, shall formally consult at least twice annually with the Workforce Information Advisory Council established in accordance with paragraph (2).
+Such consultations shall address the evaluation and improvement of the nationwide workforce and labor market information system described in subsection (a) and the statewide workforce and labor market information systems that comprise the nationwide system and how the Department of Labor and the States will cooperate in the management of such systems.
+The Council shall provide written recommendations to the Secretary concerning the evaluation and improvement of the nationwide system, including any recommendations regarding the 2-year plan described in subsection (c).

+        (2) __Establishment of Council__

+            (A) __Establishment__

+                The Secretary shall establish an advisory council that shall be known as the Workforce Information Advisory Council (referred to in this section as the “Council”) to participate in the consultations and provide the recommendations described in paragraph (1).

+            (B) __Membership__

+            The Secretary shall appoint the members of the Council, which shall consist of—

+                (i) 4 members who are representatives of lead State agencies with responsibility for workforce investment activities, or State agencies described in [section 49c of this title][/us/usc/t29/s49c], who have been nominated by such agencies or by a national organization that represents such agencies;

-        (2) hold the consultations with representatives from each of the 10 Federal regions of the Department of Labor, elected (pursuant to a process established by the Secretary) by and from the State employment statistics directors affiliated with the State agencies that perform the duties described in subsection (e)(2) of this section.
+                (ii) 4 members who are representatives of the State workforce and labor market information directors affiliated with the State agencies that perform the duties described in subsection (e)(2), who have been nominated by the directors;

+                (iii) 1 member who is a representative of providers of training services under [section 3152 of this title][/us/usc/t29/s3152];

+                (iv) 1 member who is a representative of economic development entities;

+                (v) 1 member who is a representative of businesses, who has been nominated by national business organizations or trade associations;

+                (vi) 1 member who is a representative of labor organizations, who has been nominated by a national labor federation;

+                (vii) 1 member who is a representative of local workforce development boards, who has been nominated by a national organization representing such boards; and

+                (viii) 1 member who is a representative of research entities that utilize workforce and labor market information.

+            (C) __Geographic diversity__

+                The Secretary shall ensure that the membership of the Council is geographically diverse and that no 2 of the members appointed under clauses (i), (ii), and (vii) represent the same State.

+            (D) __Period of appointment; vacancies__

+                (i) __In general__

+                    Each member of the Council shall be appointed for a term of 3 years, except that the initial terms for members may be 1, 2, or 3 years in order to establish a rotation in which one-third of the members are selected each year.
+Any such member may be appointed for not more than 2 consecutive terms.

+                (ii) __Vacancies__

+                    Any member appointed to fill a vacancy occurring before the expiration of the term for which the member’s predecessor was appointed shall be appointed only for the remainder of that term.
+A member may serve after the expiration of that member’s term until a successor has taken office.

+            (E) __Travel expenses__

+                The members of the Council shall not receive compensation for the performance of services for the Council, but shall be allowed travel expenses, including per diem in lieu of subsistence, at rates authorized for employees of agencies under subchapter I of chapter 57 of title 5 while away from their homes or regular places of business in the performance of services for the Council.
+Notwithstanding [section 1342 of title 31][/us/usc/t31/s1342], the Secretary may accept the voluntary and uncompensated services of members of the Council.

+            (F) __Permanent Council__

+                Section 14 of the Federal Advisory Committee Act (5 U.S.C.
+App.) shall not apply to the Council.

     (e) __State responsibilities__